rewhare-rgb/rock-paper-scissors/README.md

 - See real-time updates of your choices, the computer's choices, and the game results.
 - The game ends once either the player or the computer reaches a score of 5, and the winner is declared.

-## How to Run

-Simply open the `index.html` file in your web browser to start playing the game.